Departmental Written Examinations

 All members of the student’s committee must be physically present for the oral exam.
 If a member cannot be present, the student is expected to reschedule the exam.
 In extenuating circumstances, the student may petition via a general petition to have a member participate in absentia.

 Oral Examination Results

 At the end of the examination, the Committee must report the result of the examination on The Report of Oral Qualifying Committee Form.
-This form must be returned to the HSPH Registrar’s Office immediately after the exam by the advisor or a committee member.
+This form must be returned to the Registrar’s Office immediately after the exam by the advisor or committee member.
 The Results of the exam may be the following:

-- Passed Examination: Students receiving a “Pass” on the Examination and CAD approval of their Research Committee may begin to take research credit (350-level).
+- Passed Examination: Students receiving a “Pass” on the examination and CAD approval of their Research Committee may begin to take research credit (350-level).
 Students may also apply for non-resident status after passing this examination.

 - Failure of the Examination: If the student fails the exam, the Committee may allow one re-examination within a reasonable time (ordinarily within that semester, but no later than six months after the first exam).